cbare/cbare.github.io/_drafts/orbital.md

 _“All your dreams of adventure and freedom and discovery culminate...and then you go nowhere but round and round with the same old thoughts going round and round with you.”_

 _Orbital_ by Samamtha Harvey is a beautiful and contemplative book.
-It's a book in which nothing much happens, part of a growing subgenre of such books.
-The book reaches its climax when all the characters are asleep.
-Yet, the book covers some important topics - birth, death, new love blossoming, old love fading, climate change, the insignificance of humans and of humanity in total, political division, religion, simple bonds of shared experience... all the important topics.
+It's part of a growing subgenre of books in which nothing much happens, but takes to another level by coming to a climax when all the characters are asleep.
+Even so, the book covers a lot of territory - birth, death, religion, new love blossoming, old love fading, climate change, the insignificance of individuals and even of humanity in general, political division, simple bonds of shared experience... _all_ the important topics.

 _“Our lives here are inexpressibly trivial and momentous at once...”_

+_“A human being was not made to stand still.”_

+Those looking for a space book brimming with technical detail will not find it here.
+The focus is on the interior, an examination of our world from the outside that is inside our heads.

 For those wondering where the plot is, it's right here:

 ![24 hours of Earth orbits](../images/books/orbital-plot.png)

-_“A human being was not made to stand still.”_

 ## A book of vivid images